gql-dart/ferry-docs/docs/pagination.md

 If no `requestId` is provided, Ferry will automatically assign a `uuid` when the request is instantiated.

+If you're using Flutter, make sure to either instantiate the request outside of the `build()` method or explicitly provide a `requestId`.
+Otherwise, a new request will be instantiated on every build with a new ID.

 ```dart
 final reviewsReq = GReviewsReq();